 On the shelves

-A bad stone fruit eating experience can discourage consumers from making repeat purchases.
-Be sure shoppers know how to properly ripen the fruit.
-Use signs and point-of-purchase materials to provide ripening directions.
+Many consumers don’t make repeat purchases of stone fruit because by the time they eat it, it doesn’t taste good.
+Help consumers avoid eating under-ripe fruit by making sure they know how to ripen it at home.
+Caution shoppers against putting the fruit in the refrigerator, which stops the ripening process.
 Research shows that if consumers have a bad experience with unripe or mealy stone fruit, they will not buy it again for two to three weeks.

 Making the sale